RobThree/IdGen/README.md

 Wraparound date       : 3130-03-13T12:41:28.8320000Z
 ```

 IdGen also provides an `ITimeSouce` interface; this can be handy for [unittesting](IdGenTests/IdGenTests.cs) purposes or if you want to provide a time-source for the timestamp part of your Id's that is not based on the system time.
-By default the IdGenerator uses the `DefaultTimeSource` which, internally, simply uses `DateTime.UtcNow`.
+By default the IdGenerator uses the `DefaultTimeSource` which, internally, uses [`QueryPerformanceCounter`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644904.aspx).
 For unittesting we use our own [MockTimeSource](IdGenTests/MockTimeSource.cs).

 The following constructor overloads are available: